IE-482-582/final-project-Veerendra-Grandhi/README_template.md

 ### Python Code
 Robots are indexed from 1 to 8 and we subscribe to /odom topic (Odometry) and publish to /cmd_vel_mux/input/teleop topic (Twist) of each robot.
 Code is be divided into 2 parts of which first part deals with solving the puzzle and second part of the code moves the turtlebots to reach the goal.
 The figure "turtlebot_index" in images folder can be used to choose the desired turtlebot to pull to the I/O point.
 #### Solve
 First part is "Solver", which takes input argument from terminal while running python file.
-Input arugment is a number in between 1 to 8 that tells us which robot/shelf needs to be brought to I/O point.
+Input arugment is a number in between 1 to 8 that tells us which turtlebot needs to be brought to I/O point.
 While making the required moves to pull the desired turtlebots, an array is generated that contains [turtlebot index, move direction].
 When the puzzle is solved, we have this array that lists exact order and direction in which the turtlebots should move to achieve our goal.
 #### Move
-Odometry topic initializes the start position of each robot at (0,0,0) as the origin.
-We
+Odometry topic initializes the start position of each turtlebot at (0,0,0) as the origin and sets the orientation in z to 0.
+We have the initial turtlebot locations from "robots.launch" file.
+By adding these co-ordinates to Odemetry pose for each corresponding turtlebot, we can get all the turtle bots into the same co-ordinate frame.
+Turtlebot moves are going to be one step at a time and restricted to four directions (front, back, right, left).
+The move method has 4 directional functions that written for moving in each direction and these functions take robot index as input.
+The array developed in the solve method above is used as input for the move method.

 ### Contributions